tcpalmer/nina-scheduler/getting-started.md

 Before you ask for help, please be sure you have met the following prerequisites and made an effort to understand how the plugin operates.

 ## Prerequisites
 * Do not use the plugin if you are a new NINA user.
 * The plugin is designed for DSO imagers using monochrome astrophotography cameras with a filter wheel.
 Future releases will have more support for color cameras, DSLRs, manual filter switching, etc.
-* You should be reasonably adept at using the Advanced Sequencer.
+* You should be reasonably adept at using the NINA Advanced Sequencer, understanding the concepts behind instructions, sequence containers, and triggers.
 * You should already have NINA configured with at least one profile describing your location, camera, filter wheel, etc.
 * Your filter wheel configuration should be stable.
 If you later change the filter names (even 'L' to 'Lum') you might encounter issues with old references to 'L'.
 * You should be able to successfully run sessions via the Advanced Sequencer with this profile.
 The inevitable glitches with new equipment should have been worked out.
-* Your sequences should be able to reliably plate solve and execute meridian flips.
+* Sky conditions notwithstanding, your sequences should be able to reliably plate solve and execute meridian flips without intervention.
 * You are familiar with the plugin's [concepts](concepts.html).

 ## First Steps